Traces of Newton-Sobolev functions on the visible boundary of domains in doubling metric measure spaces supporting a

 Recall that $(X,d,\mu)$ is complete, doubling, and supports a $p$-Poincar\'e inequality for some $p>1$, and $0<t<p$.
 Thus by the self-improvement property due to~\cite{KZ}, we can find some $q\ge 1$ with $t<q<p$ such that $X$ also supports a $q$-Poincar\'e inequality.

 Replacement for~\cite[Lemma~4.3]{GK} is the following, and its proof is an adaptation of~\cite[Theorem~5.9]{HK}.
-We provide the complete adapted proof here, especially since we do not require the sets $E$ and $F$ to be connected.
+We provide the complete adapted proof here, especially since we do not require the sets $E$ and $F$ to be compact.

 \begin{lemma} In the setting of Theorem~\ref{thm:main}, fix $1<q<p$ such that $X$ supports a $q$-Poincar\'e inequality.
 Let $0<t<q$.
 Then there is a constant $C\ge 1$ such that if $r>0$, $E$ and $F$ are subsets of a ball $B(x,r)\subset X$, and $\lambda>0$ satisfies